 Brilliant Green Bile Broth 2%

-is used to detect coliforms in water, milk and other samples.
+It is used to detect Coliforms in water, milk, and other samples.
 BGBB contains two inhibitors of both gram-positive and selected gram-negative organisms, namely, oxgall and brilliant green dye.
 Fermentation is detected by gas production.

-EC (Escherichia coli) Broth is used to detect coliforms and E. coli.
+It is used to detect Coliforms and E. Coli.
 EC Broth contains casein peptone as a source of nutrients.
-Lactose provides the carbohydrate fermented by coliform bacteria and Escherichia coli.
+Lactose provides the carbohydrate fermented by Coliform bacteria and Escherichia Coli.
 In addition, lactose-positive bacteria metabolize lactose with gas formation.
 Gram-positive bacteria are inhibited by the mixture of bile salts.

 - Ready-to-use media